tsduck/tsduck/README.md

 ### Building

-TSDuck can be built on Windows, Linux and MacOS systems.
+TSDuck can be built on Windows, Linux and macOS systems.
 See the [building guide](https://tsduck.github.io/doxy/html/building.html) for details.

 ### Download

 Pre-built [binary packages](https://github.com/tsduck/tsduck/releases)
 are available for Windows, Fedora and Ubuntu.
-On MacOS, [use the Homebrew packager](https://github.com/tsduck/homebrew-tsduck/blob/master/README.md).
+On macOS, [use the Homebrew packager](https://github.com/tsduck/homebrew-tsduck/blob/master/README.md).

 ### License